florian-h05/openhab-multiuser-proxy/README.md

 ## Access to MainUI pages

 A client can access all MainUI pages whose name matches the rules for Sitemaps (refer to [Access to Sitemaps](#access-to-sitemaps)).
-The client has to directly request a page since general MainUI access is now allowed.

 ## Admin user